There is broad public support for sex ed, but many young people are still not receiving the sex education they need.

 Sex Education programming varies widely across the United States.
 Currently, 24 states and the District of Columbia mandate sex education and 34 states mandate HIV education.
 Although almost every state has some guidance on how and when sex education should be taught, decisions are often left up to individual school districts.

-Planned Parenthood plays an important role in advocating for federal funding for evidence-based programming such as the Teen Pregnancy Prevention Program (TPP) and the Personal Responsibility Education Program (PREP).
+Planned Parenthood plays an important role in advocating for federal funding for evidence-based programming such as the Teen Pregnancy Prevention Program (TPP).

 What Sex Education Do Teens Get in the US?